 Why have hundreds of people gathered by the Congress Avenue Bridge in downtown Austin, Texas?

 Each night, from mid-March until early November, people gather to view one of nature's most spectacular sights.
-On a summer evening, spectators near the bridge might see a million or more bats "spiralling into the sunset."
+On a summer evening, spectators near the bridge might see a million or more bats "spiraling into the sunset."
 The bats are hungry for insects, and evening -- when large numbers of insects are out -- is dinnertime for bats!

 But it wasn't always that way!